 Cannot Connect as Root

-If you cannot connect with mysql -u root -p, first verify the MySQL service is running.
 If the service is active but authentication fails, you may need to reset the root password.
-To do this, stop the service and start MySQL in safe mode:
+Stop the service and start MySQL with grant tables disabled:

 sudo systemctl stop mysql